Sony's Spider-Man Universe: Venom: Let There Be Carnage (2021)

-Eddie Brock continues to rebuild his career by interviewing serial killer Cletus Kasady, who becomes the host of the symbiote Carnage and escapes prison after a failed execution.
+Eddie Brock continues to rebuild his career by interviewing serial killer Cletus Kasady, who becomes the host of the symbiote Carnage, and escapes prison after a failed execution attempt.

-Woody Harrelson appeared as Cletus Kasady at the end of Venom as set-up for a potential sequel, which was confirmed in January 2019 when writer Marcel and star Hardy were confirmed to return.
+Woody Harrelson appeared as Cletus Kasady at the end of Venom to set up a potential sequel, which was confirmed in January 2019 when writer Marcel and star Hardy were confirmed to return.
 Fleischer did not return, due to commitments to Zombieland: Double Tap (2019); Andy Serkis was hired as director in August 2019.
 Filming took place in England from November 2019 to February 2020, with additional filming in San Francisco.
 Venom: Let There Be Carnage was released on October 1, 2021.

 Serkis described Venom: Let There Be Carnage as set in its own world, with its characters unaware of other heroes such as Spider-Man, though the film does include references to the wider Marvel Universe.
 These include the Daily Bugle newspaper, which has the same title treatment in the film as it did in Sam Raimi's Spider-Man film series.
 The mid-credits scene transports Brock and Venom to the Marvel Cinematic Universe (MCU) due to the spell cast by Doctor Strange in Spider-Man: No Way Home (2021).
 Footage of Tom Holland as Peter Parker / Spider-Man and J. K. Simmons as J. Jonah Jameson from the MCU is shown in the scene.